olets/hometown-prompt-docs/docs/demo.md

 <!-- DUPE demo.md, options.md -->

+Custom content and the prompt character are printed with [prompt expansion](https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html), with `PROMPT_SUBST` and `PROMPT_PERCENT`.
+For example, the default prompt char `%%` is rendered as `%`, and the default custom content `%*` is rendered as the 24-hour HH:MM:SS time.

 <div style="
   background-color: var(--c-bg);
   box-shadow: 0 0 1rem 1rem var(--c-bg);
-  padding: 0.5rem 1rem;
   position: sticky;
   top: var(--navbar-height);
+  z-index: 10;
 ">
   <PromptComponent/>

-(In the terminal, the custom content and the prompt character are printed with [prompt expansion](https://zsh.sourceforge.io/Doc/Release/Prompt-Expansion.html), with `PROMPT_SUBST` and `PROMPT_PERCENT`.
-For example, the default prompt char `%%` is rendered as `%`, and the default custom content `%*` is rendered as the 24-hour HH:MM:SS time).

-All custom configuration appears here, ready for copying and pasting into your `.zshrc`.
+Custom configuration ready for copying and pasting into your `.zshrc`:

 <ConfigComponent/>